-Secondary bone cancer means that the cancer started somewhere else in the body and then spread to the bone.
-It usually affects older people.
+The term “secondary bone cancer” means that the cancer started somewhere else in the body and then spread to the bone.
+It usually affects older adults.
 The types of cancer most likely to spread to your bones are:

 - lung (particularly osteosarcoma)